Two Steps to Fix Flat Characters Using Voice and Personality

 Do you suddenly find yourself in Character A’s eyes looking out?

 Let’s try another one.
 Character B is a woman re-entering the dating world after a long stint being single.
-She’s a little excited, feeling flirtatious, and has hopes to find someone to click with.
+She’s a little excited, feels flirtatious, and hopes to find someone to click with.
 She also has a healthy appreciation for finer things.

 I settle into the chair across from Loni and casually turn my best side—my left side—toward her.
 She smiles and wow, her teeth are perfect and straight.
 She asks me about my day and I can’t help watching the light glisten in her honey-brown hair.
 The dress she has on is a cute blue piece with white flowers.
 Did she know my favorite color was blue?
 I like to think it was more than a coincidence.
 It hugs her curves just right.
 I watch her blush as she awkwardly sifts through her purse—Gucci, such good taste—for a chapstick.
 She is adorably flustered and I hope it’s because of me.
 The restaurant’s wine selection is a bit poor so we go with the house red.
-Perhaps for our next date I’ll take her somewhere nicer and teach her about good wine.
+Perhaps for our next date, I’ll take her somewhere nicer and teach her about good wine.

-Now the same scene has become two vastly different versions, and even though nothing is ever said about Characters A and B in these passages, the reader has a clear vision of their personality and mood, all based on how they each view their date with Loni.
+Now the same scene has become two vastly different versions.
+Even though nothing is ever said directly about Characters A and B in these passages, the reader has a clear vision of their personality and mood, all based on how they each view their date with Loni.

 Showing, Not Telling a Character’s Personality